HanGuangXin/ByteTrack_ReID/README.md

 **[update 20220511]**:

-1. Please open issue with English, not Chinese, so the discussi can benifit the community.
+1. Please open issue with English, not Chinese, so the discussion can benifit the community.

-2. To switch from different trackers, please replace the byte_track.py with other files.
+2. To switch from different trackers to another, please replace the byte_track.py with other files.

 3. Training proceduer is the same as original ByteTrack.
 If you want to train the model on larger datasets with ids, please follow JDE/FairMOT.